Vidya63-ui/CredResolve/README.md

    - `npm install`
    - `npm run dev`
    - Open the URL printed by Vite (usually `http://localhost:3000`).

+---

+## 🚀 Deploying to Render (two options)

+**Option A — Deploy Frontend and Backend as separate Render services (recommended)**

+- Frontend (Static Site)
+  - Create a *Static Site* on Render
+  - Build command: `npm ci && npm run build`
+  - Publish directory: `frontend/dist`
+- Backend (Web Service)
+  - Create a *Web Service* on Render
+  - Root directory: `backend`
+  - Build command: `npm ci`
+  - Start command: `npm start`
+  - Add environment variables on Render (e.g., `MONGO_URI`, `JWT_SECRET`)

+**Option B — Single Web Service serving static frontend**

+- If you prefer a single service, the backend will automatically serve the frontend when `frontend/dist` exists.
+- The backend `package.json` includes a `postinstall` script that runs on deploy to build the frontend; this allows deployment as a single Node web service.
+On Render, set the service root to `backend` and ensure `MONGO_URI` and `JWT_SECRET` are configured in the dashboard.

+**Notes & tips**
+- Keep secrets out of the repo; use Render's environment variables to configure production values.
+- Use `backend/.env.example` as a template for local `.env` files.
+- The repository includes an example `render.yaml` with a basic configuration you can use or adapt in Render's Dashboard.

 This design demonstrates MVC separation on the backend, proper auth and access control, three split strategies (equal/exact/percent), balance simplification (who owes whom), and an interactive, modern UI that lets each user see **how much they owe, how much others owe them, and settle dues**.